waltervn/toluapp/README.md

 This is a patched version of tolua++ for Lua 5.2 and 5.3.
 Earlier versions of Lua are not supported.

 The 'master' branch has been converted to CMake.
-The 'lua52' branch contains the same changes with the original SCons build system intact.
+The 'lua52' branch contains the same core changes with the original SCons build system intact.

 **WARNING**